-Untuckit co-founder and CEO Aaron Sanandres tells Internet Retailer he plans to open 25 more Untuckit stores this year.
+Untuckit co-founder and CEO Aaron Sanandres tells Internet Retailer the merchant operates 36 stores and plans to open 17 more this year.
 “That’s a pretty ambitious goal, but underscores our bet on retail,” Sanandres says.
-Those 25 stores will double the retailer’s store count to 50.
 But online still reigns when it comes to sales—75% of Untuckit’s sales still happen online, Sanandres says.

 Sanandres uses the words retail and omnichannel interchangeably because he says customers don’t think about retail in terms of omnichannel, they think of retail in terms of service and convenience.

 Sanandres says he knew soon after launching Untuckit in 2010 that the company would need to provide its customers with stores.
 “Our customers simply wanted it,” he says.
 “Customers wanted to be able to touch and feel the shirts.
 Implicit in their requests was a shared view that retail outlets help establish a level of trust that an online-only company can’t—or would find it difficult—to match.
 So, for us, it wasn’t a question of if, but rather when,” he says.

 Untuckit’s first step into offline retail took place in the fall of 2015, when it opened a pop-up store in the Soho neighborhood of New York City.
 “We used the preceding years priming the market with brand awareness—a product of a rigorous marketing effort—and wanted to test whether we could support a retail position in a geographically desirable, high-traffic and high-rent location,” Sanandres says.